Analysis | Deborah Birx takes her turn in reputation rehab

 But Birx often went quite a bit further than that.

-People in positions like Birx’s deserve some sympathy.
-Former Trump administration officials have often explained their refusal to speak up more forcefully earlier by arguing they felt they could do more good if they were able to stick around and that they worried about who might replace them.
-And we need only look at the evolution of the coronavirus task force to get a sense for who might have replaced Birx — people like Scott Atlas.
+People in positions such as Birx’s deserve some sympathy.
+Former Trump administration officials have often explained their refusal to speak up more forcefully earlier by arguing that they could do more good if they were able to stick around and that they worried about who might replace them.
+And we need only look at the evolution of the coronavirus task force to get a sense for who might have replaced Birx — people such as Scott Atlas.

 But while Fauci navigated this uneasy balancing act more deftly, Birx clearly erred in a more pro-Trump direction.
-Rather than simply provide her perception of things at a given moment, as she now says, she often strained to defend Trump or at least explain his conduct away.
+Rather than simply provide her perception of things at a given moment, as she now says she did, she often strained to defend Trump or at least explain his conduct away.
 She even effusively praised him in the kind of dear-leader manner that many of Trump’s political appointees fell into.

-While she now says Trump was presenting bad or unauthorized data, during an appearance on the Christian Broadcasting Network in March, she hailed his attentiveness to the data in a way that bore no resemblance to the man we saw before or afterward.
+Although she now says Trump was presenting bad or unauthorized data, during an appearance on the Christian Broadcasting Network in March, she hailed his attentiveness to the data in a way that bore no resemblance to the man we saw before or after.

 “He’s been so attentive to the scientific literature and the details and the data,” she said.
 “I think his ability to analyze and integrate data that comes out of his long history in business has really been a real benefit during these discussions about medical issues.”